-As the smoke and haze of the ambush dissipated, movement toward any cover, or remaining still, seemed hopeless.
+As the smoke and haze of the ambush began to dissipate, movement toward any cover, or remaining still, seemed hopeless.
 There was nowhere to hide, no way out, except to shoot it out.

 I can describe how fear feels, but not courage; for that, I needed a hero.
 I didn’t have to wait long.
 He was tall and slim, with a handsome-oval face and dark closely cropped hair, and he was our medic.

-He pulled an M-60 from his dead gunner, gave it to a rifleman for more firepower, and lobbed hand grenades into enemy positions.
+He pulled an M-60 from a dead gunner, gave it to a rifleman for more firepower, and lobbed hand grenades into enemy positions.

 To aid his wounded comrades — every move drawing enemy fire — he dashed, sometimes crawled, totally exposed through the withering enemy fire, again and again, refusing cover.
 Bullets struck his poncho; streaking lead cracked all around him.